Finding AI Talent Using Location Intelligence

 The first step, however, is to identify the specific business opportunities AI and machine learning would address.
 Then, executives can work on finding appropriate talent or a service provider.

-Taking a challenge-first approach and analyzing all available data, including location intelligence, will illuminate the type of candidates who should fill new AI roles, where those candidates are, and how a company might attract them.
+Taking a challenge-first approach and analysing all available data, including location intelligence, will illuminate the type of candidates who should fill new AI roles, where those candidates are, and how a company might attract them.

 Photo courtesy of Andre Hunter.